NSoiffer/MathCATForPython/README.md

 * Add speech for coordinates ("the point at 1 comma 2")
 * Added pauses for a ","
 * Added speech for units (e.g., "km", "in") -- won't work for single letter units such as "m" and "s" unless marked as a unit
+* Terse mode now says "of" for functions except for trig/log functions.
+It was a little too terse before.

 #### Navigation

+* Added "Speech" to copy menu when navigating so that you can copy out the text used to speak the focus point in the expression being explored.
 * Substantial rewrite of the navigation rules so that follow the inferred meaning.
 For example, if MathCAT says "absolute value of x" and you "zoom in", then you move to the "x", not to a vertical bar.
 As another example, if MathCAT determines that a table consists of rows of equations, navigation won't concatenate the columns so that the table acts like there is only one column.

 #### Braille